spglib/spglib/doc/api.rst

 			    const int num_atom,
                             const double symprec);

-Space group type is found and returned in international table symbol to ``symbol`` and also as a number (return value).
-0 is returned when it fails.

 |

 ``spg_get_schoenflies``
 -------------------------

+Space group type is found and returned in schoenflies to ``symbol`` and also as a number (return value).
+0 is returned when it fails.

 ::